-A corneal ulcer is an open wound on your cornea, which is the transparent outer layer of your eye.
-The cornea is responsible for maintaining clear vision, which is why corneal ulcers are a potentially vision-threatening condition.
+A corneal ulcer is an open sore or wound on the cornea, known as the transparent outer layer of your eye.
+The cornea is responsible for maintaining clear vision.

 Most corneal ulcers are quite painful.
 Your cornea has the highest concentration of nerve fibers compared to any other part of your body.
-This means your cornea is incredibly sensitive, which is why ulcers cause so much pain.
+This makes it incredibly sensitive, which is why ulcers cause so much pain.

 Symptoms of corneal ulcers include:

 - Significant eye pain

 - Inability to keep eyes open from pain and light sensitivity